University of New Mexico

 The College of Pharmacy at the University of New Mexico Health Sciences Center is seeking exceptional applicants to join our faculty.
-This is an open rank full-time 12-month (non- tenure track) faculty position for individuals ideally specializing in ambulatory care.
-Other therapeutic and clinical areas may be considered for excellent candidates.
+This is an open rank full-time 12-month (non-tenure track) faculty position for individuals ideally specializing in ambulatory care in people with HIV.
 This faculty position will reside in the Department of Pharmacy Practice and Administrative Sciences.

 The successful candidate in a Clinician Educator track position will establish an active clinic site that will also serve to precept APPE students (~50% effort).
 In addition, the faculty member is expected to mentor pharmacy residents as appropriate.
-Candidates will be expected to contribute to the scholarly and service missions of the College (~30% effort).
-A significant part of the service mission will be in the Office of Experiential Education and in particular preceptor and experiential site development.
-Academic responsibilities include teaching in the didactic professional curriculum (20% effort).
+Academic responsibilities include teaching in the didactic professional curriculum (~30% effort).
+Candidates will also be expected to contribute to the scholarly and service missions of the College (~20% effort).
 Additional responsibilities include contributing to the vision, mission, and strategic plan of the College; mentoring, supervising and evaluating the activities and performance of students, residents, and support staff as appropriate.
 The individual will be expected to collaborate with other faculty and share the University and College’s values.

-• A demonstrated record of teaching experience and mentoring in a relevant academic environment with diverse groups of students
+- Experience with teaching and mentoring students in a relevant academic environment

-• Evidence of leadership and committee service at the local and State level
+- Evidence of leadership and committee service at the local, state, or national level

 A Profile of the UNM College of Pharmacy